 If you have been in the District Chemical Lock and Close Program in the past, the District will be sending new instructions and information that water users will need in order to make an informed decision on the best way to manage your operation.
 You must contact the District Office in writing if you do not want these chemicals to enter your head gate or if you would like more information.

 There will be a Gopher Bounty Program this year.
 The District will pay $1.00 per tail.
 Gophers must be caught within the jurisdiction of the Owyhee Irrigation District.
-Landowners are the ONLY authorized participants.
-Designated days for turning in gopher tails are Tuesday, Wednesday, and Thursday between the times of 8:00 a.m. and 8:30 a.m.
-The tails will be counted and verified and a check will be issued the following month.
+LANDOWNERS are the ONLY authorized participants.
+Designated days for turning in gopher tails are Tuesday, Wednesday, and Thursday between the times of 8:00 A.M. and 8:30 A.M.
+Rotting tails will NOT be accepted.
+The tails will be counted and veri.ed and a check will be issued to you the following month.

 *Please follow us on Facebook for daily updates on, start date, shut off date, and other important information.
 We also have uploaded photos for you to enjoy: